franzheidl/bemify/README.md

     .my-element.is-active {

-        //  This will output a combined block-/block__element state selector by default,
-        //  but can be configured to output plain, non combined state modifiers like:
-        //
-        //      .my-element--is-active {
-        //
-        //      }
-        //
     }

 ### Scoping

-Bemify can also be used inside a scope:
+Bemify can can of course also be used inside any scope:

 	.scope {